 HEALTH CARE ACCESS

-Salmeron has a traveling doctor come to their community for in-home visits the 1st through 10th of each month.
+Salmeron has a travelling doctor come to their community for in-home visits from the 1st through the 10th of each month.
 The doctor also travels with medications, in particular chronic medication with a month’s supply.
-Outside of that week, Salmeron has access to a health center in a neighboring community, San Nicolas, 5 Km away.
-Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centers and are dependent on government funding.
+Outside of that week, Salmeron has access to a health centre in a neighbouring community, San Nicolas, 5 Km away.
+Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centres and are dependent on government funding.
 There is no access to private pharmacies.
 Additionally, as noted above, access to trained medical professionals is limited.